Jodie Foster: 1990s: Box-office success, directorial debut and Egg Pictures

-Foster next starred in the period film Sommersby (1993), portraying a woman who begins to suspect that her husband (Richard Gere) who returns home from the Civil War is an impostor.
+The nineties and onwards has seen Foster in more action-oriented roles.
+Foster starred in the period film Sommersby (1993), portraying a woman who begins to suspect that her husband (Richard Gere) who returns home from the Civil War is an impostor.
 She then replaced Meg Ryan in the Western comedy Maverick (1994), playing a con artist opposite Mel Gibson and James Garner.
+She appeared in the sci-fi film Contact (1997), and the commercially successful Panic Room (2002).
+Other action films have included Flightplan (2005) and Nim's Island (2008).
+Elysium (2013) saw her opposite Matt Damon in a dystopian thriller.

-According to film scholar Karen Hollinger, both films featured her in more "conventionally feminine" roles.
-Both Sommersby and Maverick were commercially successful.
+According to film scholar Karen Hollinger, these later films were more "conventionally feminine" roles.
+Both Sommersby and Maverick were box office successes.

 Foster had founded her own production company, Egg Pictures, a subsidiary of PolyGram Filmed Entertainment in 1992, and released its first production, Nell, in December 1994.
 (Note: She was to produce up to six films, each with the budget of $10–25 million, in the following three years.)
 It was directed by Michael Apted and starred Foster in the titular role as a woman who grew up isolated in the Appalachian Mountains and speaks her own invented language.
 The film was based on Mark Handley's play Idioglossia, which interested Foster for its theme of "otherness", and because she "loved this idea of a woman who defies categorization, a creature who is labeled and categorized by people based on their own problems and their own prejudices and what they bring to the table."
 Despite mixed reviews, it was a commercial success, and earned Foster a Screen Actors Guild Award and nominations for an Academy Award and a Golden Globe for her acting performance.

 The second film that Foster directed and produced for Egg Pictures was Home for the Holidays, released in late 1995.
 A black comedy "set around a nightmarish Thanksgiving", it starred Holly Hunter and Robert Downey Jr. The film received a mixed critical response and was a commercial failure.
 In 1996, Foster received two honorary awards: the Crystal Award, awarded annually for women in the entertainment industry, and the Berlinale Camera at the 46th Berlin International Film Festival.
 She voiced a character in an episode of Frasier in 1996 and in an episode of The X-Files in early 1997.